It’s Time to Learn About Bitcoin

 Before dropping this first sheet of paper into their individual folders, they must

-But wait, how do they come up with the seal?
+But wait, who comes up with the seal, and how?
 I’m glad you asked.
 Everyone must try to solve a complex mathematical puzzle.
 Yes, seriously.
 Doing so requires major computing power, and it’s intended to be difficult.
 The first person to solve it announces the result to everyone else.
 That person also gets rewarded with Bitcoin (or another coin on a different blockchain), providing the incentive to do the mining.
 Miners are also paid a fee for verifying transactions.
 This reward system for solving the puzzle is how new Bitcoins are created.

-Since receiving Bitcoins as a prize is quite lucrative, Satoshi envisioned a growing flood of new miners.
-So as miners grow, the protocol calls for increasing difficulty of the mathematical problem.
+Since receiving Bitcoins as a prize is quite lucrative, Satoshi predicted a deluge of new miners.
+So as they grow in number, the protocol calls for increasing difficulty of the mathematical problem.
 This stabilizes the production of new Bitcoins.
 It’s called mining because it’s not dissimilar to actual mining which requires great effort to produce new commodities, like gold.
-As per the original design of Bitcoin, only ~21 million Bitcoins can ever exist, and there are ~16 million today.
+As per the original design of Bitcoin, only ~21 million Bitcoins can ever exist, and there are ~18.5 million today.
+Part of the “value” of Bitcoin is derived from this finite supply, and the difficulty/cost to mine also increases as the remaining supply of available Bitcoins dwindles.

 Bitcoin mining setup